 Description: ComAgent.exe is not essential for the Windows OS and causes relatively few problems.
 ComAgent.exe is located in a subfolder of "C:\Program Files".

 Known file sizes on Windows 10/8/7/XP are 2,961,408 bytes (16% of all occurrences), 3,141,120 bytes and 4 more variants.

 There is an icon for this program on the taskbar next to the clock.
 The program can be uninstalled in the Control Panel.
 The file is able to record keyboard inputs.
 It is not a Windows core file.
 The program has a visible window.
 The program is loaded during the Windows boot process (see Registry key: User Shell Folders, MACHINE\User Shell Folders).
 ComAgent.exe is able to record keyboard and mouse inputs and monitor applications.
 Therefore the technical security rating is 61% dangerous, however you should also read the user reviews.

 External information from Paul Collins:

-Important: Some malware camouflages itself as ComAgent.exe.
+Important: Some malware camouflages itself as ComAgent.exe, particularly when located in the C:\Windows or C:\Windows\System32 folder.
 Therefore, you should check the ComAgent.exe process on your PC to see if it is a threat.
 We recommend Security Task Manager for verifying your computer's security.
 This was one of the Top Download Picks of The Washington Post and PC World.

 A clean and tidy computer is the key requirement for avoiding problems with ComAgent.
 This means running a scan for malware, cleaning your hard drive using 1cleanmgr and 2sfc /scannow, 3uninstalling programs that you no longer need, checking for Autostart programs (using 4msconfig) and enabling Windows' 5Automatic Update.
 Always remember to perform periodic backups, or at least to set restore points.